rubenroques/TinyLayout/README.md

 <!---[![Twitter: @Rubn_Rocks](https://img.shields.io/badge/contact-@RubnRocks-blue.svg?style=flat)](http://goo.gl/lepedg)--->
 [![License](http://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://github.com/rubenroques/TinyLayout/blob/master/LICENSE)

-The most brief and readable way to declare or apply a NSLayoutConstraint in Swift.
+A µframework with the purpose to be the most brief and readable way to declare or apply a AutoLayout NSLayoutConstraint in Swift.

 ## What can TinyLayout do for you?
 With TinyLayout you can stop doing this: